For your sakes, children, I hope this proves to be a work of fiction."

-of the far-future year of 1999, beset by overpopulation and environmental collapse, where a bland artificial food called soylent (made from soy and lentils) is the best thing most people ever get to eat.
+It's set in the Crapsack World of New York City in the (then) far-future year of 1999, a world beset by severe overpopulation and environmental collapse, where a bland artificial food called soylent (made from soy and lentils) is the best thing most people ever get to eat.

-.
+It is now best-known as the inspiration for the film Soylent Green.
 (The famous secret of Soylent Green was invented for the movie, and isn't in the book.)

 This novel provides examples of: